cdl-geneseo/geneseo-dictionary/Y/Yaga.md

 # Yaga

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yaga

 Created by  Anne Baranello, last modified on Dec 13, 2020

 An exclamatory term used when pulling someones hair/weave harshly.
 Often used in place of &quot;yeet&quot; when throwing something across a room.
 Example: *throwing a soda can across the room* &quot;Yaga!&quot;(Baranello, S-Z 2020)